-The Chair begins the PAC meeting by making a brief introductory statement about the chapters on the agenda for consideration and introducing committee members, officials from the Provincial Comptroller's Office, and the lead official (usually the permanent head of the agency).
-The Chair then invites the Provincial Auditor to comment on the recommendations in the chapter and introduce support staff, and the head official introduces agency officials in attendance and makes an opening statement.
+The Chair begins the PAC meeting by making a brief introductory statement about the chapters on the agenda for consideration and introducing committee members, officials from the Provincial Comptroller's Office, and the Provincial Auditor's Office.
+The Chair will announce the first agenda item and then will ask the head official to introduce themselves and any staff in attendance.
+The Chair then invites the Provincial Auditor to comment on the recommendations in the chapter.
+After the Provincial Auditor's comments, the Chair will ask the head official to make an opening statement and then will table the agency's status update.

 Committee members are then able to question the officials on any of the content within the chapters under review.
-Once the question and answer process is exhausted, the Chair will ask for a motion on each new recommendation contained in each chapter under review.
-The committee may express its decision in one of the following manners:
+Once the question-and-answer process is exhausted, the Chair will ask for a motion on each new recommendation contained in each chapter under review.
+The committee may express its decision in one of the following ways:

-- Concur with the recommendation
+- Concur with the recommendation;

-- Concur with the recommendation and note progress towards compliance
+- Concur with the recommendation and note progress towards compliance;

-- Concur with the recommendation and note compliance
+- Concur with the recommendation and note compliance;

-- Disagree with the recommendation
+- Disagree with the recommendation;

-- Adopt an independent recommendation
+- Adopt an independent recommendation.